7.3 miles W of Hereford

 Sleeps 4 | dog friendly

-Spend quality time with your loved ones and embrace a digital detox at The Hideout as there is no WiFi available.
+Spend quality time with your loved ones and embrace a digital detox at River Safari, as there is no WiFi available.
 It is totally off-grid, a real escape to the wild!
-Solar panels provide light for the evenings.

-You could easily spend your days exploring the grounds of The Hideout, going on various woodland trails and foraging for goods, but if you did want to head out, there is also plenty to discover nearby.
+We wouldn’t blame you for wanting to spend your days at River Safari, going on woodland trails and foraging for goods.
+If you do decide to venture out there is also plenty to discover nearby.
 Herefordshire boasts a variety of wild landscapes…Canoe the River Wye, go on a countryside ramble or explore its winding country lanes by bike.
 For independent shops, delicious eateries and a whole load of history, head into the Cathedral city of Hereford.
 Settled on the River Wye, have a picnic by the water or marvel at the golden-stone Cathedral.
 Visit the Old Market for open-air shopping, dining and cinema or head to The Courtyard Hereford for theatre, comedy and art workshops.
 Hereford is also home to the Chained Library, the very last of its kind, which is definitely worth a visit!

-Alternatively, stroll out of the city towards Breinton springs, this leads you through an apple orchard, where you can visit The Museum of Cider.
+Alternatively, head out of the city towards Breinton springs, this leads you through an apple orchard, where you can visit The Museum of Cider.
 Or why not stop at Monkland Cheese Dairy for a cheese tasting tour, pick up some delicious cheese, chutneys and local jams to later be enjoyed with a glass of your favourite!
 The National Trust house of Berrington Hall, The Weir Garden and Brobury House should also be added to your itinerary.
 Or pack up a picnic and make your way to the Malvern Hills Area of Outstanding Natural Beauty or the Brecon Beacons - both making for unforgettable day trips.
-With all of this to discover and more, you will want to return to The Hideout time and time again.
+The list is endless… you’ll want to return to River Safari time and time again!

-There are 3 other hideaways on site; Mrs Higgs (5279), The Cider Camp (5280) and Riverside Safari.
+There are 3 other hideaways on site; Mrs Higgs (5279), The Cider Camp (5280) and The Hideout (5282) .
 All hideaways are settled in their own secluded spot with private areas to enjoy.
-You will be met at a prearranged meeting point and the owners are on hand should you have any questions.
+You will be met at a prearranged meeting point and guided down to the safari tent.
+The owners are on hand should you have any questions.

 Please supervise children at all times near the river.
 Due to its location, the property may not be suitable for those with limited mobility.
 Take care on the track to the hideaway in low vehicles.